 Read more about mountain biking and all kinds of cycling in Dunedin.

-Seafood for Catching, Feasting and Festivals
+Seafood for Catching and Feasting

 Dunedin’s impressive coastline, peaceful rivers, tidal estuaries, sheltered Otago Harbour and hinterland all present fishing opportunities galore for beginners and seasoned professionals alike.
-It’s a great way to while away a few hours in glorious surroundings and with any luck, catch dinner.
+It’s a great way to fish while away a few hours in glorious surroundings and with any luck, catch dinner.
 If fishing’s not your thing, but you still love a good seafood feast, then stop in at one of the city’s specialist seafood restaurants for the freshest local blue cod, whitebait, littleneck clams, sole, brill, monk-fish and more.

 Love is in the air at the Taiaroa Head Albatross Colony – you know its spring when the Royal Albatross present regal displays to attract a mate in breeding season.
 Head out to the Otago Peninsula for a guided tour of the Royal Albatross Centre and then nip over to Natures Wonders and be guided to Penguin Beach where Hoiho Yellow Eyed Penguins and Korora Little Blue Penguins scurry to their burrows.

-Cruise the city with Dunedin Segway Tours, an electric, eco-friendly way to safely whizz around the must-see sights.
-Then discover why Dunedin is a thriving Unesco City of Literature by joining one of the several excursions offered by Dunedin literary walking tours.
+Discover why Dunedin is a thriving Unesco City of Literature by joining one of the several excursions offered by Dunedin literary walking tours.
 You’ll have worked up an appetite, so head back out to the irresistible Otago Peninsula for High Tea at Larnach Castle, followed by a leisurely stroll in this Garden of International Significance.

 Modern golf originated in Scotland – so it’s only fitting that Dunedin, the 'Edinburgh of the south’ is home to so many well-regarded courses.
 Discover coastal links, expansive rural idylls, or charming 9-hole courses snuggling up to the city centre.
 Get out your driver and go.